-Sharing an Agent (Snapshots)
+Sharing an Agent Externally (Snapshots)

 The unit of sharing is a snapshot: a frozen, isolated copy of your agent at the moment you publish it.
 You can keep editing or even delete the original; the snapshot stays untouched.